varunkumardev/amitmerchant1990.github.io/_posts/2020-07-19-push-newly-branch-without-upstream.md

 $ git checkout -b featureA
 ```

 Note that the `featureA` is still a local branch.
 I made changes into files and tried to push using `git push`.
-But as you might expect, I'm greeted with the following error which says ***"fatal: The current branch featureA has no upstream branch."*** as `featureA` doesn't have an upstream branch.
+But as you might expect, I was greeted with the following error which says ***"fatal: The current branch featureA has no upstream branch."*** as `featureA` doesn't have an [upstream branch](https://git-scm.com/book/en/v2/Git-Branching-Remote-Branches).

 [![](/images/git-push-error.png)](/images/git-push-error.png)